tfadeyi/preflight/README.md

 ## Packages

-Policies for cluster configuration are encoded into *Preflight packages*.
+Policies for cluster configuration are encoded into *Jetsack Secure packages*.
 Each package focuses on a different infrastructure component, for example the `gke` package provides rules for the configuration of a GKE cluster.

-Preflight packages are implemented using
+Jetstack Secure packages are implemented using
 [Open Policy Agent](https://www.openpolicyagent.org) with evaluation taking place in the SaaS backend.